image0

 What Do Real Estate Teams Do Best?

 Home inspections may take three to four hours and produce reports up to twenty pages.
-Supplemental inspections of roof, fireplace, plumbing, etc. can add further reports.
+Supplemental inspections of the roof, fireplace, plumbing, etc. can add further reports.
 Pest control reports are several pages, and preliminary title reports can be lengthy.
 By the time an escrow closes, the file may be over an inch thick!

 Can you visualize the time it takes to process, organize and monitor all of these details?
 Are you aware of the current contingency removal process?
 It requires keeping track and taking affirmative action by specific dates, and there are often several different issues and time frames to deal with, as well as three to four inter-related forms.